MicrosoftDocs/Dynamics-365-Operations.ja-jp/articles/fin-ops-core/dev-itpro/dev-ref/xpp-cs-comparison.md

     {
         if (1 == 1)
         {
-            Console .Out .WriteLine(
-                "Hello World, Explicit .Out , 1.");
+            Console .Out .WriteLine("Hello World, Explicit .Out , 1.");
-            Console .WriteLine(
-                "Hello World, Implicit default to .Out , 2.");
+            Console .WriteLine("Hello World, Implicit default to .Out , 2.");
         }
         if (1 != 1)
         {
-            Console .Error .WriteLine(
-                "This message will not appear.");
+            Console .Error .WriteLine("This message will not appear.");
         }
         else
         {
-            Console .Error .WriteLine(".Error is like .Out,"
-                + " but can be for warnings, 3.");
+            Console .Error .WriteLine(".Error is like .Out, but can be for warnings, 3.");
-            Console .Error .WriteLine(".Error is like .Out,"
-                + " but is for errors, 4.");
+            Console .Error .WriteLine(".Error is like .Out, but is for errors, 4.");
         }
     }
 }